-Whether you are hiring a designer, or you're creating your logo yourself here are five things to avoid.
-I’m sharing these tips so you don’t make these mistakes when you create your logo — or have one created by a graphic designer like myself (HINT HINT).
+Whether you are hiring a designer, or you’re creating your logo yourself here are five things to avoid.
+I’m sharing these tips so you don’t make these mistakes and so your logo is very effective.
+Whether you create one yourself — or have one created by a graphic designer like myself (HINT HINT), you’re end result will help you grow your business.

-These tips help your logo speak to your ideal clients.
+These tips will help your logo speak to your ideal clients.

 1. Don’t just pick what’s trendy.